 Each of our finalists offers live online or self-paced SPHR prep courses that you can attend from anywhere with an internet connection.
 We looked at the access period for self-study materials and the number and flexibility of upcoming live online courses.
 Mobile-friendly programs were also a plus, though not a requirement.
 Price can be a barrier to entry for some as well.
 While we didn’t eliminate any companies based on their cost, we made sure that the materials they provide justify the price.
 We liked HRCI the best in this category because it offers self-paced and live online study materials that you can purchase individually or as part of a bundle.
 You can also save further by paying for your application and exam fees at the same time.

-You learn new material from reading the study manual, attending the live online class sessions or watch pre-recorded video lessons.
-Once you feel you’ve grasped a concept, you can test yourself with practice questions, games and flashcards.
+You learn new material from reading the study manual, attending the live online class sessions, or watching pre-recorded video lessons.
+Once you feel you’ve grasped a concept, you can test yourself with practice questions, games, and flashcards.
 Each of our finalists cover all six exam sections thoroughly, but CAI stood out the most here.
-Its courses include 36 hours of live instruction, a study manual, flashcards, videos, games and audio CDs.
+Its courses include 36 hours of live instruction, a study manual, flashcards, videos, games, and audio CDs.
 There are also badges you can unlock as you go to help keep you engaged.

 Most SPHR prep course material is easy to understand, but if you run into questions, it’s nice to have someone you can reach out to for support.
 BenchPrep HR gives all its students access to 24/7 email support and an instructor hotline.
 CAI students can chat with other students in a private study group or speak with their instructor during office hours.
 Both programs also include free course retakes if you don’t pass your exam after completing the prep course.
 HRCI also stands out for its Second Chance Test Insurance, which you purchase at the time of your initial registration.
 If you fail on your first try, you can take the test a second time without paying anything extra.